dobby-dobster/aws-terraform-ansible-jenkins-env/README.md

 Once the deployment has completed, a multi-region Jenkins deployment will exist - master in us-east-1 and a worker node in us-west-2.

-You will be able to access jenkins via https://jenkins. + your-domain
+You will be able to access jenkins via https://jenkins. + your-domain.
 Login credentials are admin/password

+Pre-populated jobs (aka projects) will also be deployed,such as "Create_Delete_S3_Bucket" which can be used to create or delete S3 buckets.

 ## Cleanup

 You can destroy the environment with `terraform destroy`.

 This will remove all resources apart from the S3 bucket.
 To destroy the S3 bucket you can use the aws cli command `aws s3 rb s3://bucket-name --force`